What’s new for BAF 2014?

 Warren Spector (2013) is one of the biggest names in the industry, and although he’s associated with darker themes and games, it was amazing to hear him talk about his passion for Disney.

 That said, I think Viktor Antonov (also 2013) has got to be up there as well.
-He is a mind-blowingly incredible artist who created the amazing environments in City 17 (Half-Life 2) and Dunwall (Dishonored).
-He gave an amazing talk last year and I would love him to come back to BAF again.
+He is a mind-blowing artist who created the incredible environments in City 17 (Half-Life 2) and Dunwall (Dishonored).
+He gave an amazing talk last year and I would love him to come back again.